Skip to Main Content

 Published:

 • Add 'sources' to your keyword search in OhioLINK.
 The subject term for many primary documents uses the word 'sources'.
-You can also try words like 'letters', 'correspondance, ' 'personal narratives', 'diaries', 'papers', 'journals' or 'oral history'.
+You can also try words like 'letters', 'correspondence, ' 'personal narratives', 'diaries', 'papers', 'journals' or 'oral history'.

 Online: